What Primer To Use & When

 2. Water Based Primer

 I used my water based primer on pretty much everything else.
 Pre finished pine ( shop bought modern pine with a varnish) because although it is varnished , the knots are sealed in and with a scuff sand the water based primer will adhere well and dull the surface enough to give a nice finish.
 Oak paints up very well and a water based primer is perfect.
 This is one I use.
+There is another version call PURE GRIP and I would recommend both.

 Remember you can get your Fleetwood primer tinted to exactly the same colour as your paint.
 Just ask at the paint counter in your local store.
 This is a great idea if you are facing a bigger project and or you are using a darker colour paint.
 Even if you can get the primer in grey , this is a much more neutral colour than white .
 Here is a link to the primer.